 Quality means safe, adaptable, and sturdy.

-thingCHARGER will be UL Certified making it safe to be in your home. thingCHARGER is adaptable.
+thingCHARGER will be ETL Certified making it safe to be in your home. thingCHARGER is adaptable.
 As new things come out with different charging options we'll produce the tips to go with it.

 We want thingCHARGER to be one of those products that last, like the kind that your parents and grandparents lament about.

 What about Cases?
 Can I keep my devices in their cases when charging?

 Thanks to our supporters' feedback, yes.